-Our School is also home to two Australian Research Council funded training centres that highlight our strong commitment to working with industry partners:
+Our School is also home to the following centres and hubs that highlight our strong commitment to working with industry partners:

 Advanced Manufacturing is the development and use of innovative technologies for the fabrication of products.